maicongil/roman_numerals_kata/README.md

 ## Other considerations regarding the solution

 ### Validations
-I add some basic input validations just to avoid unexpected behaviors.
+I added some basic input validations just to avoid unexpected behaviors.
 * Validate the input number range in Arabic to Roman conversion
 * Validate if the input Roman numeral is valid in Roman to Arabic validation